CtrlK

 Actionability

-The skill provides highly specific guidance on what to do and what not to do, with concrete code smells and their fixes named precisely.
-However, it contains zero executable code examples — no before/after Rust snippets demonstrating the transformations.
-For a skill about writing Rust code, the absence of any actual Rust code is a notable gap in actionability.
+The skill provides concrete, specific guidance about what patterns to use and avoid, with clear 'smell → fix' mappings.
+However, it contains zero executable code examples — no Rust snippets showing the correct pattern vs. the incorrect one.
+For a skill about writing Rust code, the absence of any code is a notable gap, though the instruction-style guidance is specific enough to be partially actionable.

 2 / 3